crashoverride777/swifty-ads/README.md

-- Thats it for set-Up and there should be no more errors in your project.
+Thats it for set-Up and there should be no more errors in your project.
 The Helper is now ready to be used, you can blame google for most of the work here.

-To show a supported banner or Inter Ad depending on location simply call this anywhere you like. iAds are shown be default unless they are not supported.
+- To show a supported banner or Inter Ad simply call these anywhere you like. iAds are shown be default unless they are not supported.

 Ads.loadSupportedBannerAd()
 Ads.showSupportedInterAd()

-To remove Banner Ads for example during gamePlay simply call
+- To remove Banner Ads for example during gamePlay simply call

 Ads.removeBannerAds()

-To remove all Ads, for example for in app purchases simply call
+- To remove all Ads, for example for in app purchases simply call

 Ads.removeAllAds()

-- The google banner ads are set up for landscape, if your app is in portrait than you will need to go the AdsHelper.swift and find the function loadGoogleBanner ad and change this kGADAdSizeSmartBannerLandscape to this kGADAdSizeSmartBannerPortrait
+The google banner ads are set up for landscape, if your app is in portrait than you will need to go the AdsHelper.swift and find the function loadGoogleBannerAd and change "kGADAdSizeSmartBannerLandscape" to "kGADAdSizeSmartBannerPortrait"

 The sample project shows a banner ad on launch and a inter ad when pressing a button.
-Please feel free to go through this code and let me know about any bugs or improvements, I am by now means an expert
+Please feel free to go through this code and let me know about any bugs or improvements, I am by now means an expert.
-.I am using this code on one of my current projects and though it would be nice to put all the code into a helper file for easier use in the future and share it with you guys.
+I am using this code on one of my current projects and though it would be nice to put all the code into a helper file for easier use in the future and share it with you guys.

 Enjoy